skjsjhb/AlmostThere/README.md

 Currently only in an early stage.

+## We are looking for collaborators!

+If you have interest in rhythm games, and are willing to join and create a new world together with us, then please contact me via skjsjhb@outlook.com ;) We appreciate any form of help!

 ## Credits

 We would like to thank the authors/vendors of the following softwares, services or libraries, Almost There won't be here